Miltondz/IdeaSaver/README.md

         *   **Developer contact information:** (Enter your email address at the bottom)
     *   Click **Save and Continue**.
 The next pages are "Scopes" and "Test Users".
 You can skip these and continue clicking "Save and Continue".
 You do not need to add any scopes or test users.
     *   On the final "Summary" page, you might be asked for "Información adicional" (Additional Information) for verification purposes. **You can leave this section blank.** This app only requests basic profile information and does not require Google's formal verification process.
+    *   **Verification Questionnaire:** You may be presented with a "Cuestionario de verificación" (Verification Questionnaire).
+You should answer **No** to all questions.
+The app is intended for public use, not for personal, internal, or specific plugin use.
     *   Finally, go back to the dashboard and click **"Publish App"** to move it from "Testing" to "Production".
 While in testing, only registered test users can sign in.
 Publishing makes it available to any Google user. **This is the most common final step that is missed.** If your app is in "Testing", the sign-in will fail unless you've added your account as a test user.

 #### Step 4: Final Checks